benc-uk/rayscale/README.md

 # Objects & Terms
-!TODO!
-- Job
-- Tasks
-- Tracer
-- Scene
+As well as *Controller* & *Tracer* RayScale has several named objects and concepts which it's worth understanding:
+- **JobInput** - A YAML document passed to the Controller to start a *Job*, at a high level it contains three things; job name, image dimensions and a scene definition.
+Full details are in the [job & scene reference guide](docs/reference.md)
+- **Job** - Internal representation of a *Job*, managed by the controller, holding its status, an array of tasks, start time etc. When a job is completed most of this information is placed in `result.json`
+- **Scene** - A description of what is to be rendered, consists of sets of parameters defining the camera position, lights and most importantly all the objects that make up the scene.
+The objects are described by type, position, size and their appearance.
+Full details are in the [job & scene reference guide](docs/reference.md)
+- **Tasks** - The controller divides a *Job* into *Tasks*, one *Task* per *Tracer* online at the time of job submission.
+The *Controller* sends each *Task* out to all the *Tracers*.
+The *Task* contains the above *Scene* definition, the overall image size, and also the size of the sub-slice the task is to generate.
+The *Tracer* will only render the portion of the overall image given to it in the *Task*

 # Running RayScale
-There are several ways you can run RayScale, a few have been tested:
+As RayScale uses Node.js and is also containerised there are numerous ways you can run RayScale, here are a few that have been tried tested:
-- Locally - Without Docker
+- Locally - without Docker
-- Locally - With Docker
+- Locally - with Docker
 - In Kubernetes
 - In [Azure Container Instances](https://azure.microsoft.com/en-gb/services/container-instances/)

 ### [📘 Full Docs - Running & Deploying RayScale](docs/running.md)

 # Scene Definition Language
+The way *Scenes* are defined is in YAML, there's
 ### [📘 Full Docs - Job & Scene Definition Reference](docs/reference.md)

 # Limitations and Design Constraints
 These constraints are either by design or known issues
- - The system only allows for a single job to be running at any time
+ - The system only allows for a single *Job* to be running at any time
- - Each tracer is given a single task from the job
+ - Each *Tracer* is assigned a single task from the *Job*
- - Failure of any one task, will result in a failed/incomplete job.
-Job and task recovery is out of scope
+ - Failure of any one *Task*, will result in a failed/incomplete job. *Job* and *Task* recovery is considered out of scope, and unlikely to be resolvable.
- - Tracers do not check to see if the controller is active, it is assumed the controller is online at all times
+ - *Tracers* do not check to see if the *Controller* is active, it is assumed the controller is online at all times.
+Should the *Controller* be restarted for any reason, all *Tracers* will also need to be terminated and restarted.